gillian-guide/gillian-guide.github.io/docs/extras/openiv.en.md

 !!! warning ""
     Be sure to back up your files before making any changes.
 ??? tip "Extracting internal files"
-    Locate them in explorer, double click to open(OpenIV can open `.img` and `.rpf` files), select the files you want to export and right click - `Extract...`.
+    Locate them in explorer, double click to open, select the files you want to export and right click - `Extract...`.
 Or right click on an empty space and click `Extract all...`.
 ??? tip "Editing existing files"
-    Locate them in explorer(mods usually give the structure to follow), double click to open (OpenIV can open `.img` and `.rpf` files), press :fontawesome-solid-shield-halved:`Edit mode` and modify the files as you wish - changes are saved automatically.
+    Locate them in explorer(mods usually give the structure to follow), double click to open, press :fontawesome-solid-shield-halved:`Edit mode` and modify the files as you wish - changes are saved automatically.
 ??? tip "Creating archives"
     !!! info ""
         This might be useful for you if you're making a mod or trying to pack a mod for a [modloader](modloading.md).